ChrstphrHll/npc_gen/students/Verssek Nese.md

 ---
 ### Description
 - 3rd year Half-Elf Artificer in Treskal
-- wavy dirty blonde hair that's hanging down to their back, Gray eyes, and Light skin
+- short straight strawberry blond hair that's plain, Gray eyes, and Light skin
 - Is Gentle and Impassive, and has Logic as their ideal

 ### Organizations